Mental Fitness Coaching for the Mindful Mountain Athlete

 -

-Your body has the moves.
+Your body wants to move.
 Your brain won't let you commit.
 And the harder you push, the worse it gets.

 -

 You tried the usual advice.
 Breathe.
-Trust your training.
-Take some falls.
+Trust the gear.
+Take some small falls.
 And yet here you are, still stuck.

 -

-You berate yourself, think something's wrong with you, keep it quiet and hope it goes away on its own.
+You berate yourself, think something's wrong with you, you try to stuff and hope it goes away on its own.

 -